-Highstreet stalwart John Lewis might be more famous for its stores, but it also provides broadband and home phone services.
-It’s not the cheapest supplier out there, but is it worth paying slightly more for a brand name you trust?
+Highstreet stalwart John Lewis might be more famous for its stores, but it also provides broadband services.
+It’s not the cheapest around, but is it worth paying slightly more for a brand name you trust?

 John Lewis broadband offers simple no-nonsense packages.
-There are three packages available: Unlimited broadband and phone with an average download speed of 10Mbps, Fibre broadband and phone averaging 36Mbps, and Fibre Extra broadband and phone averaging 66Mbps.
+There are three packages: Unlimited broadband, Fibre broadband and Fibre Extra broadband.
+They offer average download speeds of 10Mbps, 36Mbps and 66Mbps.

-For many households, a standard broadband will be enough.
-However, you may benefit from a faster fibre speed if you stream a lot of audio or video, or if you have multiple users all online at the same time.
+For many households, standard broadband will be enough.
+But you may benefit from a faster speed if you stream a lot of music or TV.
+Or if there's a fair number of you all getting online at the same time.

-John Lewis broadband isn't the cheapest, but it offers a simple pricing structure with no hidden costs.
-It’s interesting to point out that John Lewis’ broadband service is provided by Plusnet, which offers slightly cheaper deals for the same speeds on the same 12-month terms.
-Unlike John Lewis, Plusnet also offers one-month and 18-month contracts, as well as the option to have a broadband connection combined with line rental from another provider.
+John Lewis’ broadband service is provided by Plusnet, which offers slightly cheaper deals for the same speeds.
+Unlike John Lewis, Plusnet also offers one-month and 18-month contracts.

-Upload speeds will matter to people who send emails with large attachments, upload photos or videos to the web, or who play games online.
-However, for people who spend most of their time reading emails or surfing the web, download speeds will be much more important.
+Upload speeds will matter to people who send emails with large files, upload photos or videos to the web, or who play games online.
+For people who spend most of their time reading emails or surfing the web, download speeds will be more important.

 John Lewis’ broadband packages come free from installation or activation charges.
-However, you’ll need a normal phone line at your property for the set-up to be completely fee-free.
-If you don’t have a phone line, John Lewis can install one for you, but this will come with a one-off cost.
+But you will need a normal phone line for the set-up to be fee-free.
+If you don’t have a phone line, John Lewis can install one for you for a price.

-If you’re switching broadband services from another supplier, John Lewis will contact your current supplier and arrange everything for you.
-(The exception to this is if you are with Virgin Media, in which case you will have to make direct contact).
-You shouldn’t need to tell your existing provider to cancel your service – most providers will automatically cancel your service once the migration to your new provider is complete.
+If you’re switching, John Lewis will contact your current supplier and arrange everything for you.
+(Unless you are with Virgin Media, in which case you will have to make direct contact).
+You shouldn’t need to tell your existing provider to cancel your service.
+Most providers will automatically cancel your service once the move to your new provider is complete.

 The switch should take between 10 and 12 working days.

-John Lewis may enjoy strong brand loyalty and have a dedicated customer base, but will that be enough to persuade customers to choose it over more established broadband providers?
+John Lewis enjoys strong brand loyalty and has a dedicated customer base.
+But will that persuade customers to choose it over more established broadband providers?

-Its three broadband deals are simple and straightforward, but not the cheapest around.
+Its three broadband deals are simple but not the cheapest around.
 Plus you’re restricted to a 12-month contract and a package including a phone line.
-John Lewis broadband is provided by Plusnet, which itself offers slightly cheaper deals and a choice of contract lengths.Compare broadband deals
+John Lewis broadband is provided by Plusnet, which offers slightly cheaper deals and a choice of contract lengths.Compare broadband deals

 Once you enter your postcode, Cable.co.uk will perform a live lookup and check all the available providers in your area.